 ISF: Isfahan Airport

-Those people I met who were granted a visa on arrival as part of the tour were given a special letter from the company that they could present to both the airline and passport control on arrival in Iran.
+- Those people I met who were granted an Iran visa on arrival as part of the tour were given a special letter from the company that they could present to both the airline and passport control on arrival.

 Getting Your Iran Authorisation Code – Non-Eligible Nationalities